 This prevents remote clock-ins, reduces fraud, and improves billing accuracy—especially for EVV-required services.

-Important: The system records longitude and latitude for every clock-in and clock-out, regardless of geofence settings.
+Important: The system records longitude and latitude for every clock in and clock out, regardless of geofence settings.
 Geofencing simply acts as an optional enforcement layer to help ensure employees are clocking in at the correct location.

-Step 1: enable the geofence feature
+Step 1: Enable the Geofence Feature

 Click the dropdown arrow in the top-left corner